The Supremes: Origins

 In Detroit in 1958, Florence Ballard, a junior high school student living in the Brewster-Douglass Housing Projects, met Paul Williams and Eddie Kendricks, who were two members of a Detroit singing group known as the Primes.
 Ballard sang, as did Paul Williams' girlfriend Betty McGlown, so Milton Jenkins, the Primes's manager, decided to create a sister group to be called the Primettes.
 Ballard recruited her best friend Mary Wilson, and then Paul Williams recruited Diana Ross.
 Mentored and funded by Jenkins, the Primettes began by performing hit songs of artists such as Ray Charles and the Drifters at sock hops, social clubs and talent shows around the Detroit area.
 Receiving additional guidance from group friend and established songwriter Jesse Greer, the quartet quickly earned a local fan following.
 The group crafted an age-appropriate style that was inspired by the collegiate dress of popular doo-wop group Frankie Lymon & the Teenagers.
 For the most part, Ballard, Ross and Wilson performed equal leads on songs.
 Within a few months, guitarist Marvin Tarplin was added to the Primettes' lineup—a move that helped distinguish the group from Detroit's many other aspiring acts by allowing them to sing live instead of lip-synching.

 After winning the Windsor–Detroit International Freedom Festival on July 4, 1960, the Primettes' sights were set on making a record.
 In hopes of getting the group signed to the local upstart Motown label, in 1960 Ross asked an old neighbor, Miracles lead singer Smokey Robinson, to help the group land an audition for Motown executive Berry Gordy, who had already proven himself a capable songwriter.
 Robinson liked "the girls" (as they were then known around Motown) and agreed to help, but he liked their guitarist even more; with the Primettes' permission he hired Tarplin, who became the guitarist for the Miracles.
 Robinson arranged for the Primettes to audition a cappella for Gordy—but Gordy, feeling they were too young and inexperienced to be recording artists, encouraged them to return when they had graduated from high school.
 Undaunted, later that year the Primettes recorded a single for Lu Pine Records, a label created just for them, titled "Tears of Sorrow", which was backed with "Pretty Baby".
 The single failed to find an audience, however.
 Shortly thereafter, McGlown became engaged and left the group.
-Local girl Barbara Martin was McGlown's prompt replacement.
+Barbara Martin was McGlown's prompt replacement.